- Conferences and Events

 6. The Client shall pay all amounts due under the Contract in full without any deduction or withholding except as required by law and the Client shall not be entitled to assert any credit, set-off or counterclaim against Westminster Insight in order to justify withholding payment of any such amount in whole or in part.
 Westminster Insight may, without limiting its other rights or remedies, set off any amount owing to it by the Client against any amount payable by Westminster Insight to the Client.

 1. All Intellectual Property Rights in or arising out of or in connection with the Services shall be owned by Westminster Insight.

-3. In particular Westminster Insight Materials are for use by the individual delegates for whom Westminster Insight has been paid for training, and may not be copied used or disposed of without license from Westminster Insight, and may not be used to train non-clients or third parties or persons not attending GK Learning’s training events, without the written consent of Westminster Insight.
+3. In particular Westminster Insight Materials are for use by the individual delegates for whom Westminster Insight has been paid for training, and may not be copied used or disposed of without license from Westminster Insight, and may not be used to train non-clients or third parties or persons not attending Westminster Insight’s training events, without the written consent of Westminster Insight.

 4. All Westminster Insight Materials are the exclusive property of the Westminster Insight.